Keploy vs Cypress

 Cypress excels at user journey testing — simulating clicks, form submissions, navigation, and verifying what users see.
 Time-travel debugging makes it easy to diagnose UI test failures.

-Looking for a Cypress Alternative?
+Looking for a Cypress alternative?